We all want our content to “rank.”

 Tracking a Particular Keyword or Search Query

-For the purpose of this article, we’ll be tracking the performance of one of our secondary keywords—Facebook Retargeting Strategy.
+For the purpose of this article, we’ll be tracking the performance of one of our secondary keywords—Facebook Retargeting.
 Our primary keyword ranked unusually fast and doesn’t tell the story of a more typical time to rank and the ranking process.

 How Pages Climb Through the Ranks (Our Example)